PalamaraLab/FastSMC/README.md

    ╚═╝      ╚═╝  ╚═╝ ╚══════╝    ╚═╝    ╚══════╝ ╚═╝     ╚═╝  ╚═════╝
 ```

-The Fast Sequentially Markovian Coalescent (FastSMC) algorithm is an extension to the ASMC algorithm, adding an identification step by hashing (currently using GERMLINE2).
+The Fast Sequentially Markovian Coalescent (FastSMC) algorithm is an extension to the ASMC algorithm, adding an identification step by hashing (currently using an improved version of the GERMLINE algorithm).
 FastSMC is an accurate method to detect Identical-By-Descent segments which enables estimating the time to most recent common ancestor for IBD individuals, and provides an estimate of uncertainty for detected IBD regions.

 ## Installation